akkartik/mu/subx/Readme.md

 they'll obtain a value based on the address of the label: immediate operands will contain the address directly, while displacement operands will contain the difference between the address and the address of the current instruction.
+The latter is mostly useful for `jump` and `call` instructions.

+Functions are defined using labels.
+By convention, labels internal to functions (that must only be jumped to) start with a `$`.
+Any other labels must only be called, never jumped to.

 The data segment consists of labels as before and byte values.
 Referring to data labels in either code segment instructions or data segment values (using the `imm32` metadata either way) yields their address.

+Automatic tests are an important part of SubX, and there's a simple mechanism to provide a test harness: all functions that start with `test-` are called in turn by a special, auto-generated function called `run-tests`.
+How you choose to call it is up to you.

 I try to keep things simple so that there's less work to do when I eventually implement SubX in SubX.
-But there _is_ one convenience: instructions can provide a string literal surrounded by `"`s in an `imm32` operand.
+But there _is_ one convenience: instructions can provide a string literal surrounded by quotes (`"`) in an `imm32` operand.
 SubX will transparently copy it to the `data` segment and replace it with its address.
 Strings are the only place where a SubX operand is allowed to contain spaces.

-That should be enough information for writing simple SubX programs.
+That should be enough information for writing SubX programs.
 The `examples/` directory provides some fodder for practice, giving a more gradual introduction to SubX features.
 This repo includes the binary for all examples.
-At any commit an example's binary should be identical bit for bit with the result of translating the .subx file.
+At any commit, an example's binary should be identical bit for bit with the result of translating the corresponding `.subx` file.
 The binary should also be natively runnable on a Linux system running on Intel x86 processors, either 32- or 64-bit.
 If either of these invariants is broken it's a bug on my part.